 - 450 grams (1 lb/3½ cups) icing sugar

-- 40 grams (⅓ cup) sweet rice flour (or regular flour), plus extra for rolling
+- 40 grams (⅓ cup) sweet rice flour (or regular flour for non-gluten-free), plus extra for rolling

 - 1 tablespoon grated lemon zest (or 1 teaspoon pure lemon extract)